MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Experiments

 \subsection{Comparison to State-of-the-art Approaches}

 \textbf{Improvements to Kinematics-based Methods.} As shown in Table~\ref{tab:sota_results_fitted}, the proposed MonoMSK framework establishes a new benchmark for biomechanically consistent 3D human motion estimation across the BML-MoVi, BEDLAM, and OpenCap datasets.
 By combining transformer-based force–torque prediction with physics-aware motion integration through a differentiable ODE solver, our model achieves substantial gains in both kinematic accuracy and physical plausibility compared to existing approaches.
 On BML-MoVi, MonoMSK reduces the joint-angle error (MAE$_{\textit{angle}}$) by 32.0\% and the bony-landmark position error (MPBLPE) by 5.4\% relative to the BioPose baseline, while decreasing the acceleration (ACCL) and velocity (VEL) errors by 30.5\% and 38.8\%, respectively.
 Similarly, on BEDLAM, our method achieves an 18.1\% improvement in MAE$_{\textit{angle}}$, a 3.5\% gain in MPBLPE, and consistent reductions in ACCL (32.6\%) and VEL (23.8\%), confirming robustness across large-scale synthetic motion data with complex dynamics.
 For OpenCap, which contains real-world motion capture sequences, MonoMSK continues to outperform BioPose, lowering MAE$_{\textit{angle}}$ by 11.0\%, MPBLPE by 4.0\%, ACCL by 19.9\%, and VEL by 22.2\%.
 These consistent improvements across all benchmarks highlight the effectiveness of integrating differentiable physics into transformer architectures, enabling anatomically accurate, and physically interpretable human motion estimation from monocular videos.
+On an NVIDIA RTX A6000, MonoMSK processes the stream at 25 FPS, corresponding to 40.0 ms/frame.